oracle/oci-python-sdk/examples/usage_reports_to_adw/step_by_step_manual_installation.md

-   --> Statement 2 = endorse dynamic-group UsageDownloadGroup to read objects in tenancy usage-report --> Statement 3 = Allow dynamic-group UsageDownloadGroup to inspect compartments in tenancy --> Statement 4 = Allow dynamic-group UsageDownloadGroup to inspect tenancies in tenancy
+   --> Statement 2 = endorse dynamic-group UsageDownloadGroup to read objects in tenancy usage-report --> Statement 3 = Allow dynamic-group UsageDownloadGroup to inspect compartments in tenancy --> Statement 4 = Allow dynamic-group UsageDownloadGroup to inspect tenancies in tenancy --> Statement 5 = Allow dynamic-group UsageDownloadGroup to read autonomous-databases in compartment {APPCOMP}
    *** Please don't change the usage report tenant OCID, it is fixed.
 ```